deanishe/alfred-workflow/_sources/tutorial2.txt

 we can easily run a script in the background while our Workflow remains responsive to Alfred's queries.

-**Alfred-Workflow**'s :mod:`~workflow.background` module is based on, and works like, :func:`subprocess.call`, but transparently runs the command as a background process.
+**Alfred-Workflow**'s :mod:`~workflow.background` module is based on, and uses the same API as :func:`subprocess.call`, but it runs the command as a background process (consequently, it won't return anything).
 So, our updater script will be called from our main Workflow script, but :mod:`~workflow.background` will run it as a background process.
 This way, it will appear to exit immediately, so Alfred will keep on calling our Workflow every time the query changes.